Spokane, Washington: Topography

-Spokane is located on the Spokane River in eastern Washington at an elevation of 1843 ft above sea level, about 18 mi from Idaho, 92 mi south of the Canadian border, 229 mi due east of Seattle, and 279 mi southwest of Calgary.
+Spokane is located on the Spokane River in eastern Washington at an elevation of 1843 ft above sea level, about 18 mi west of the Idaho border, 92 mi south of the Canadian border, 229 mi due east of Seattle, and 279 mi southwest of Calgary, Alberta, Canada.
 The lowest elevation in the city of Spokane is the northernmost point of the Spokane River within city limits (in Riverside State Park) at 1608 ft; the highest elevation is on the northeast side, near the community of Hillyard (though closer to Beacon Hill and the North Hill Reservoir) at 2591 ft.
 Spokane is part of the Inland Northwest region, consisting of eastern Washington, north Idaho, northwestern Montana, and northeastern Oregon.
 The city has a total area of 60.02 sqmi, of which 59.25 sqmi is land and 0.77 sqmi is water.